Jobs posted by TU Delft

 Job requirements

-- Excellent communication skills in English, both written and oral.
+- Excellent communications skills in English, both writing and speaking.

 TU Delft (Delft University of Technology)